Station Research Today Benefitting Astronauts and Earthlings

-Category: Space Hits: 0Astronaut Megan McArthur signs her name next to the SpaceX CRS-22 cargo mission sticker before the Cargo Dragon’s departure last week.
+Category: Space Hits: 6Astronaut Megan McArthur signs her name next to the SpaceX CRS-22 cargo mission sticker before the Cargo Dragon’s departure last week.

 Nanoparticles, time perception and peppers topped the science schedule aboard the International Space Station on Monday.
 Life support maintenance and cargo operations rounded out the day for the Expedition 65 crew aboard the orbiting lab.